Eric Merola – Early Life as a painter

 I found all my fellow painting peers trying to emulate Andy Warhol or John Basquiat, without any sense of personal style or personal vision.
 They had it instilled in them that “they must paint like the painters before them in order to be successful”.
 You know what?
 They were right!
 Gallery owners loved to see painters who looked like all the other painters.
 They didn’t know how to handle or deal with a “new” style or vision.

-Sadly, the gallery world in New York City is a stale and shallow world.
+The gallery world in New York City is a stale and shallow world.
 It just recycles the same old stuff, because it’s safe and it sells.
 Newcomers aren’t welcome, especially newcomers with a fresh voice.
-(Sort of sounds like our political system, eh?)

 I often wonder if technology didn’t grow as it has since the days of the “masters” like Picasso, Bacon, or whomever—if people like Spielberg and other big directors of film wouldn’t also be painters themselves.